-On October 31, 2016, the Company completed the spin-off of its Automotive Experience business ("Adient") by way of the transfer of the Automotive Experience business from Johnson Controls to Adient plc and the issuance of ordinary shares of Adient directly to holders of Johnson Controls ordinary shares on a pro rata basis.
+On October 31, 2016, the Company completed the spin-off of its Automotive Experience business by way of the transfer of the Automotive Experience Business from Johnson Controls to Adient plc and the issuance of ordinary shares of Adient directly to holders of Johnson Controls ordinary shares on a pro rata basis.
 Prior to the open of business on October 31, 2016, each of the Company's shareholders received one ordinary share of Adient plc for every 10 ordinary shares of Johnson Controls held as of the close of business on October 19, 2016, the record date for the distribution.
 Company shareholders received cash in lieu of fractional shares of Adient, if any.
-Following the separation and distribution, Adient plc is now an independent public company trading on the New York Stock Exchange ("NYSE") under the symbol "ADNT."
+Following the separation and distribution, Adient plc is now an independent public company trading on the New York Stock Exchange (NYSE) under the symbol "ADNT."
 The Company did not retain any equity interest in Adient plc.
-During the first quarter of fiscal 2017, the Company determined that its Automotive Experience business met the criteria to be classified as a discontinued operation, which required retrospective application to financial information for all periods presented.

-The Building Efficiency business is a global market leader in designing, producing, marketing and installing integrated heating, ventilating and air conditioning ("HVAC") systems, building management systems, controls, security and mechanical equipment.
+The Building Efficiency business is a global market leader in designing, producing, marketing and installing integrated heating, ventilating and air conditioning (HVAC) systems, building management systems, controls, security and mechanical equipment.
 In addition, the Buildings business provides technical services and energy management consulting.
 The Company also provides residential air conditioning and heating systems and industrial refrigeration products.